-- Trustworthiness difference: The difference is computed as the average computed trustworthiness for all sources minus the average sampled trustworthiness. - Efficiency: Efficiency is measured by the execution time on a Windows machine with Intel Core i5 processor (3.2GHz, 4MB cache, 4.8 GT/s QPI).
+Efficiency: Efficiency is measured by the execution time on a Windows machine with Intel Core i5 processor (3.2GHz, 4MB cache, 4.8 GT/s QPI).

 Precision on one snapshot: We first consider data collected on a particular day and use the same snapshots as in Section 3.
 For each data set, we computed the coverage and accuracy of each source with respect to the gold standard (as reported in Section 3), and then ordered the sources by the product of coverage and accuracy (i.e., recall).
 We started with one source and gradually added sources according to the ordering, and measured the recall.
 We report the following results.
-First, Table 10 shows the final precision (i.e., recall) with and without giving the sampled source trustworthiness as input, and the trustworthiness deviation and difference for each method in each domain.
-Second, Figure 10 shows the recall as we added sources on each domain; for each category of fusion methods, we only plotted for the method with the highest final recall.
-Third, Table 11 compares pairs of methods where the second was intended to improve over the first.
+First, Table 7 shows the final precision (i.e., recall) with and without giving the sampled source trustworthiness as input, and the trustworthiness deviation and difference for each method in each domain.
+Second, Figure 9 shows the recall as we added sources on each domain; to avoid cluttering, for each category of fusion methods, we only plotted for the method with the highest final recall.
+Third, Table 8 compares pairs of methods where the second was intended to improve over the first.
 The table shows for each pair how many errors by the first method are corrected by the second and how many new errors are introduced.
-Fourth, to understand how the advanced fusion methods improve over the baseline VOTE, Figure 11 compares the precision of VOTE and the best fusion method in each domain with respect to dominance factor.
-Fifth, Figure 13 categorizes the reasons of mistakes for a randomly sampled 20 errors by the best fusion method for each domain.
+Fourth, to understand how the advanced fusion methods improve over the baseline VOTE, Figure 10 compares the precision of VOTE and the best fusion method in each domain with respect to dominance factor.
+Fifth, Figure 11 categorizes the reasons of mistakes for a randomly sampled 20 errors by the best fusion method for each domain.

-Stock data: As shown in Table 10, for the Stock data ACCUFOR-MATATTR obtains the best results without input trustworthiness and it improves over VOTE by 2.4% (corresponding to about 350 data items).
-As shown in Figure 11, the main improvement occurs on the data items with dominance factor lower than .5.
+Stock data: As shown in Table 7, for the Stock data ACCUFOR-MATATTR obtains the best results without input trustworthiness and it improves over VOTE by 2.4% (corresponding to about 350 data items).
+As shown in Figure 10, the main improvement occurs on the data items with dominance factor lower than .5.
 Note that on this data set the highest recall from a single source is .93, exactly the same as that of the best fusion results.
+From Figure 9 we observe that as sources are added, for most methods the recall peaks at the 5th source and then gradually decreases; also, we observe some big change for 3-ESTIMATE at the 11th-16th sources.

-For this data set, only Bayesian based methods can perform better than VOTE; among other methods, Web-link based methods perform worst, then ACCUCOPY, then IR based methods (Table 10).
-ACCUCOPY does not perform well because it considers copying as likely between many pairs of sources in this data set; the major reason is that the copy-detection technique in [3] does not take
+We next compare the various fusion methods.
+For this data set, only Bayesian based methods can perform better than VOTE; among other methods, Web-link based methods perform worst, then AC-CUCOPY, then IR based methods (Table 7).
+ACCUCOPY does not perform well because it considers copying as likely between many pairs of sources in this data set; the major reason is that the copydetection technique in [5] does not take into account value similarity, so it treats values highly similar to the truth still as wrong and considers sharing such values as strong evidence for copying.
+From Table 8, we observe that considering formatting and distinguishing trustworthiness for different attributes improve the precision on this data set, while considering trustworthiness at the data-item level (3-ESTIMATE) does not help much.